junghyun397/GomokuBot/documents/about-renju-eng.md

 ## Five-in-a-Row Can Ignore All Forbidden Moves.

 Here's the good news (only black unfortunately).
-Even if forbidden point is created on a point that can be won with a five-in-a-row, if you win with a five-in-a-row, you can move ignoring any forbidden moves.
+Even if forbidden move is created on a point that can be won with a five-in-a-row, if you win with a five-in-a-row, you can move ignoring any forbidden moves.

 ```fname = five-in-a-row-and-forbid, forbid = false, lmove = null
    A B C D E F G H I J K L M N O